pavanputti/post-meeting-social-content-generator/README.md

 ### 4. Configure Notetaker
 - In Settings, set how many minutes before a meeting the bot should join
 - The bot will automatically join meetings with meeting links (Zoom, Teams, Google Meet)
+- **Password-Protected Meetings**: The app automatically handles password-protected meetings by:
+  - Extracting passwords from meeting URLs when present
+  - Extracting passwords from calendar event descriptions (looks for patterns like "Password: 1234", "Passcode: ABC123", etc.)
+  - Merging passwords into meeting links before sending to Recall.ai bots

 ### 5. View Past Meetings
 - Click on a past meeting to view details